Energy Company Obligation data in a usable format

 Ian Preston, CSE's senior analyst, said: "It doesn't sound like much, but we think what we've presented here will be very useful for energy agencies, local authorities, energy suppliers, insulation contractors and the like.
 It's the information that DECC published, but in a more usable format "

-We've also added three columns to the spread sheet – ward name, ward code and region – to give the data extra value.
+We've also added three columns to the England and Wales spread sheet – ward name, ward code and region – to give the data extra value.
+But please note that LSOAs are smaller than wards, and so for a given ward not all parts of the ward may qualify for CSCo.

 The data can be re-used free of charge in any format or medium, under the terms of the Open Government Licence.
 Here's an example of the kind of data is provided: